ampproject/amphtml/extensions/amp-bind/amp-bind.md

 | --- | --- | --- | --- |
 | `copyAndSplice` | Similar to [Array#splice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) except a copy of the spliced array is returned. | `array` : An array.<br>`start` : Index at which to start changing the array.<br> `deleteCount` : The number of items to delete, starting at index `start`<br> `items...` Items to add to the array, beginning at index `start`. | `// Deleting an element.
 Returns [1, 3]`<br>`copyAndSplice([1, 2, 3], 1, 1)`<br>`// Replacing an item.
 Returns ['Pizza', 'Cake', 'Ice Cream']`<br>`copyAndSplice(['Pizza', 'Cake', 'Soda'], 2, 1, 'Ice Cream')` |

-### Deep State Merging
+### Deep-merge with `AMP.setState()`

-`amp-bind` deep-merges all state updates with bind's current state.
-Whenevr `amp-bind` receives a state update, all variables from the update are written to `amp-bind`'s state with one important exception.
-If `amp-bind`'s state and the state update both contain the same variable **AND** both variable definitions are objects, then the objects are recursively merged to a maximum depth of ten.
+When `AMP.setState()` is called `amp-bind` deep-merges the provided object literal with the current state.
+All variables from the object literal are written to the state directly except for nested objects, which are recursively merged.

 Consider the following example: